 In some cases when storage size is limited and cannot store two full images, a single copy image update can be used.

 In case of failure, the main image will be corrupted and will not able to fully function.
-At boot time, the bootloader should validate the main image and if the main image is corrupted the bootloader should start the recovery image again.
+The bootloader should validate the main image at every boot and if it is corrupted the bootloader should start the recovery image again.

 Releasing a new embedded system to the market requires a reliable and robust software update strategy to avoid broken devices in the field.
 Software update consideration must be taken right from the early stage of the product design.